polocto/Operating-System/README.md

 - [Courses](cours) that are on [Moodle](https://pedago-ece.campusonline.me/course/view.php?id=5695)
 - [Notes](notes) of the courses
 - [Labs](labs) (please **not share** due to plagiat) but you can take a look ;)

+## Contribute
+If you see mistakes you are welcome to make some changes and push them on the remote repository.
+Look [Pratical Links](#practical-links) for markdown syntax.

 ## Install
 Go in the folder of your choice (**../myfolder/**)